vuetifyjs/vuetify/packages/docs/src/pages/en/introduction/why-vuetify.md

 ---
+nav: Why Vuetify?
+meta:
   title: Why you should be using Vuetify
-meta:
-  - description: Vuetify has an extremely active community, provides easy to use Material Design components and is consistently updated.
+  description: Vuetify has an extremely active community, provides easy to use Material Design components and is consistently updated.
   keywords: why vuetify, why choose vuetify, best vue framework, best ui framework
 related:
   - /getting-started/installation
   - /introduction/roadmap
   - /about/meet-the-team
-nav: Why Vuetify?
 ---

 # Introduction